arda-guler/TrajectorySim/README.txt

 This program estimates the flight profile of a single stage sounding rocket launched directly upwards from the pad.

+Important notes:
-Drag calculations are terrible and should NOT be trusted.
+Drag calculations are most likely inaccurate beyond subsonic region.
 Lower time increments result in higher precision. <0.01 is suggested.

 sounding_trajectory.py -- main simulation script